-- Usually, calling Customer Relations is the first step.
-If there is anything else you need to do, Customer Relations will let you know. - If you do not wish to call (or you called and were not satisfied), you can put your complaint in writing and send it to us.
-If you put your complaint in writing, we will respond to your complaint in writing. - If you call us or send us your complaint in writing, we will file your complaint for you.
-To process your complaint, we will need the following information: - Your full name. - o Your member ID number. - o A daytime telephone number where we can reach you. - o A description of the complaint, including the date it occurred. - Address of office location, and name of practitioners, providers, or their staff who were involved, if applicable. - Any documents you would like us to consider when resolving your complaint. - O Your signature or the signature of your representative, if the complaint is sent to us in writing.
+- Calling Customer Relations at 1-800-660-4672 (TTY users call 711) is usually the first step.
+If there's anything else you need to do, Customer Relations will let you know. - If you don't want to call (or you called and weren't satisfied), you can put your complaint in writing and send it to us.
+If you put your complaint in writing, we'll respond to your complaint in writing. - If you call us or send us your complaint in writing, we will file your complaint for you.
+To process your complaint, we will need the following information: - O Your full name. - Your member ID number. - o A daytime telephone number where we can reach you. - O A description of the complaint, including the date it occurred. - o Address of office location, and name of practitioners, providers, or their staff who were involved, if applicable. - O Any documents you would like us to consider when resolving your complaint. - O Your signature or the signature of your representative, if the complaint is sent to us in writing.
 (Addresses are printed on the back cover of this document).